draescherl/bot-air/README.md

 ## Installation
 Step 1 : clone the git repository `git@github.com:draescherl/bot-air.git`. <br>
+Step 2 : move to the corresponding directory : `cd capaural`. <br>
+Step 3 : install dependencies : `npm install`
-Step 2 : create a `creds.json` file and paste these contents :
+Step 4 : create a `creds.json` file and paste these contents :
 ```json
 {
   "token": ""
 }
 ```
-Step 3 : paste your discord bot token in the `creds.json` file.
+Step 5 : paste your discord bot token in the `creds.json` file.

 ## Configuration
 There are a few setting you can change in the `config.json` file :